 In vitro toxicity test using cultured cells can detect survival and morphological studies of the cells providing limited information about the toxicity induced by the test compound.
 The advantage of toxicity screening of chemical compounds using zebrafish embryos is rapid detection of chemically induced phenotypic changes in a whole animal during embryonic development in a relevant model organism.
 Approximately 70% of protein-coding human genes have orthologs counterparts in the zebrafish genome25.
 Genetic pathways controlling the signal transduction and development are highly conserved between human and zebrafish26, and, therefore, chemical compounds are likely to have similar toxic effects in humans25.

 Zebrafish are at the forefront of toxicological research and have already been extensively used to detect toxins in water samples and to study the mechanism of action of environmental toxins and their effects on the animal27.
 In this article, we show the use of developing zebrafish embryos to evaluate the toxicity of potential compounds at the early phase of drug discovery.
-Our rapid and multifaceted toxicity assessment is based on 1) changes in the phenotype of the organism (hatching, otolith sacs, pericardial edema, yolk sac utilization, notochord development, heartbeat, swim bladder development, movement) during embryonic development over period of 5 days, and 2) determination of the lethal (LC50).
+Our rapid and multifaceted toxicity assessment is based on 1) changes in the phenotype of the organism (hatching, otolith sacs, pericardial edema, yolk sac utilization, notochord development, heartbeat, swim bladder development, movement) during embryonic development over a period of 5 days, and 2) determination of the lethal concentration (LC50).
 Reasonable hours of hands-on work (8-10 h divided over 8 days) is enough to determine the toxicity profile of a compound using this procedure.
 For newly synthesized compounds that are available in limited amounts, toxicity can be evaluated using a minimum of 3 mg of the compound.
 No special equipment is required.
 The procedure is, thus, a rapid and low-cost way to evaluate the toxic effects of any compound that can potentially be developed into the drug for human use.

 The quality of the batch of embryos has a great impact on the outcome of the experiment.
 The quality of eggs (including the rate of fertilization) is not obvious immediately after collection from the breeding tanks (0-4 hpf).
 For obtaining only normally developing embryos for the experiments, before adding compounds, we allow the embryos to remain at 28.5 °C for 24 h after the collection from the breeding tanks.
 After 24 hpf, any dead or unhealthy-looking embryos are discarded.
 In addition to this, it is advisable to have a mock-treated group of embryos in each experiment to further control for the quality of the batch of eggs used in the experiment as well as to see the baseline mortality to accurately determine LC50.